-Active vs Passive Investing: Which Strategy is Better?
+Active vs Passive Investing: Which is a Better Strategy?

 When we choose to invest our money we have to decide exactly how we are going to manage our investment portfolio.